 My suggestion is that if the journal allows the authors to choose reviewers for the paper, the editor running the peer-review process should use only one name from their list and the others are not.
 Chances are that the reviewers suggested by the authors are going to be very lenient (after all, they are going to ask for the return favor when they publish their next paper) and the one with nothing to gain by approving the paper will give a more accurate assessment.

-And editors need to stay objective to the body of work regardless if the authors are friends or collaborators.
-It is just like referring someone for a job- it reflects on us as editors if we recommend a piece of work that really is not up to par.
-No journal wants to publish papers that need erratum published later, or worse, no one takes the time to let the journal or authors know that an article needs erratum and instead the community decides that that the journal is too low tier to even publish there or that the people who publish there are those who get rejected everywhere else.
-And of course, no one wants to cite a paper with obvious flaws so the citation index continues to go down.
+And editors need to stay objective to the body of work regardless of whether the authors are friends or collaborators.
+It is just like referring someone for a job; it reflects on us as editors if we recommend a piece of work that really is not up to par.
+No journal wants to publish papers that need errata published later, or worse, no one takes the time to let the journal or authors know that an article needs an erratum and instead the community decides that the journal is too low tier to even publish there or that the people who publish there are those who get rejected everywhere else.
+And, of course, no one wants to cite a paper with obvious flaws so the citation index continues to go down.

 I know that the peer-review process does work successfully and that there are many journals making sure that their review process is stringent.
 It’s probably no coincidence that these journals usually have the highest citation indexes as well.